Weapons policy amendments

 January 18, 2017: Kansas Board of Regents approve amendments to the Board weapons possession policy.
 The two amendments allow universities to permit storage of lawful concealed carry handguns in additional secure places and allow possession of stun guns for self-defense purposes while prohibiting Taser-like weapons.

-July 1, 2017: Current exemption in state law for Kansas universities expires; concealed carry on campuses begins.
+July 1, 2017: Current exemption in state law for Kansas universities expires; concealed carry on campuses began.
+Review the University Weapons Policy.